 Caring for the Greens

-A good place to start with any greens in your kitchen is to give them a through washing.
+A good place to start with any green in your kitchen is to give them a through washing.
 To wash, fill a bowl full of lukewarm water, and then submerge the mustard greens into the water.
 Gently swish them back and forth in the water.
 Next pull the greens out of the water and refill the bowl with fresh water.
 Repeat the process until the greens are clean.
-Once clean, place your greens on a drying mat or towel and let drip dry.
+Once clean, place your greens on a drying mat or towel and let them drip dry.
 You can gently pat them dry if needed, or use a salad spinner if you have one.

 What You Need To Cook